 2. Answers to Contemporary Market Research Questions - ESOMAR

 I had the pleasure of editing this book with Sue York, Research Services Manager from the University of Queensland.
-Available from the ESOMAR website, Answers to Contemporary Market Research Questions provides an overview of 20 different market research topics, including social media and pricing research.
+Answers to Contemporary Market Research Questions provides an overview of 20 different market research topics, including social media and pricing research.
 It covers basic questions (such as “What is Qualitative Research?”) as well as more complex topics like implicit measurement.
 If you have colleagues or clients new to research, or if you are new to a specific technique, this book is a great starting point.

 3. Herd: How to Change Mass Behaviour by Harnessing Our True Nature - Mark Earls